Safe Management Measures for F&B Establishments

-11. Government agencies will be conducting inspections to check on the proper implementation of the SMMs.
-Under the COVID-19 (Temporary Measures) Act passed in Parliament on 7 April 2020, first-time offenders will face a fine of up to S$10,000, imprisonment of up to six months, or both.
+13. Under the COVID-19 (Temporary Measures) Act, first-time offenders will face a fine of up to S$10,000, imprisonment of up to six months, or both.
 Subsequent offences may face a fine of up to S$20,000, imprisonment of up to twelve months, or both.

-12. Businesses that do not implement or comply with the government’s requirements on SMMs may be ineligible for government grants, loans, tax rebates and other assistance, and may also be subject to temporary closures.
+14. Businesses that do not implement or comply with the government’s requirements on SMMs may also be ineligible for government grants, loans, tax rebates and other assistance, and may also be subject to temporary closures.

 Housing & Development Board